purescript-contrib/purescript-parsing/docs/Text/Parsing/Parser/Combinators.md

 choice :: forall f m s a.
 (Foldable f, Monad m) => f (ParserT s m a) -> ParserT s m a
 ```

+Parse one of a set of alternatives.

 #### `skipMany`

 ``` purescript
 skipMany :: forall s a m.
 (Monad m) => ParserT s m a -> ParserT s m Unit
 ```

+Skip many instances of a phrase.

 #### `skipMany1`